-Figure 17 shows that during the study period from Q3 2016 through Q3 2017, readmissions decreased 38.1% year-over-year, and sequentially across all 5 quarters with the exception of Q2 2017.
+Figure 17 shows that during the study period from Q4 2016 through Q4 2017, readmissions decreased 32.4% year-over-year and sequentially across the three previous quarters.
 According to HEDIS definition, a readmission to a hospital is counted for all persons aged 6 years and over and excludes transfers between hospitals.

 Figure 18 shows readmissions percentages by hospital type.
-During the study period from Q3 2016 through Q3 2017, readmissions decreased 50% for state hospitals and 37.6% for community hospitals, notwithstanding a Q2 2017 increase and subsequent improvement in the
+During the study period from Q4 2016 through Q4 2017, the readmission rate for state hospitals was flat and was down 34.4% for community hospitals, notwithstanding a Q2 2017 increase and subsequent improvement in the latter.

 Figure 19 shows Hospital Discharges with Post-Discharge Follow-up.
 One of the goals of care coordination is the continuity of care and the successful transition of members from inpatient to outpatient care.
 One of the measures for this is a HEDIS metric that examines the percentage of members who are discharged from inpatient care and subsequently receive an outpatient behavioral health visit within 7 days and 30 days.
-The attendance rates have been consistent over the previous five quarters at approximately 50% for 7 days and 70% for 30 days post-discharge.
+The attendance rates for post-discharge outpatient services have been consistent over the previous five quarters at approximately 50% for 7 days and 70% for 30 days post-discharge.